Interior minister: Airport queues 'damaging to Brussels and Belgium’s image'

-After a site visit, Belgian Interior minister Bernard Quintin (MR) condemned the long passport control queues at Brussels Airport, calling the situation unacceptable.
-He urged the federal police to take swift action.
+Interior minister Bernard Quintin has condemned the long passport control queues at Brussels Airport, calling the situation unacceptable and urging the federal police to take swift action.

-“Zaventem is an international showcase for our country,” said Quintin.
-“Two-hour queues or longer are not only frustrating for travellers; they also damage the image of Brussels and Belgium.
+“Zaventem is an international showcase for our country,” said Quintin after a visit to the airport.
+“Two-hour queues or longer are not only frustrating for travellers, they also damage the image of Brussels and Belgium.
 This must be addressed.”

 Quintin had previously signed a royal decree permitting Frontex officers, who are responsible for guarding the EU’s external borders, to be deployed at the airport.
 His office also suggests that scheduling intercontinental flights more evenly could ease the strain on border control during peak hours.